ygrayne/oberon-rts-hw/platform/README.md

 # Platforms

-## Next Up
+## Status

-Add two platforms with minimum functionality to support a stripped down version of Oberon RTS:
+There are two platforms with minimum functionality to support a stripped down version of Oberon RTS (as well as EPO):

 * p3-eth-arty-a7-100
 * p4-thm-de2-115